WellSpot Benchmarks for Restaurants

 - Add the message to your menu.

 - Promote the message on your digital platforms, including social media and emails.

 - Display a 5-2-1-0 poster in the employee break room.

 Written description or pictures of at least two ways in which the 5-2-1-0 Let’s Go!
 Healthy Workplaces message is promoted to employees.

 Promotion of Self-Assessment Tools for Prediabetes and Heart Health Among Employees

-According to the Centers for Disease Control and Prevention, approximately 108 million Americans have high blood pressure and more than 30 million Americans have diabetes.3,4 Encourage your employees to take the self-assessments to have a better understanding of their health.
+According to the Centers for Disease Control and Prevention, approximately 108 million Americans have high blood pressure, and more than 30 million Americans have diabetes.3,4 Encourage your employees to take the self-assessments to better understand their health.